isb-cgc/readthedocs/docs/source/sections/progapi/CWL_script.rst

     * keep-alive

-The cwl_runner script invoked by the user will create a random ``OPERATION-ID`` and write three script files to the output GCS-path provided:
+The cwl_runner script invoked by the user will create a random ``OPERATION-ID`` and write three script files to the specified output location in GCS:
     * ``cwl_runner-<OPERATION-ID>.sh``
     * ``cwl_startup-<OPERATION-ID>.sh``
     * ``cwl_shutdown-<OPERATION-ID>.sh``